 Research-inspired TheraBox delivers a monthly therapeutic “happiness activity” as well as mindful, thoughtful, beautiful gifts to enhance your busy life.
 Curated by therapists, the box includes aromatherapy, skincare products and other lifestyle goodies.
 It’s the perfect monthly reminder to slow down and practice self-care.

-“Self-care looks different for every teacher as there is no one way to take care of yourself,” Lindsay Thompson wrote for National Education Association Today.
-Especially when your time and energy are limited, it’s important to find the activities that support and nourish you.
+“Self-care looks different for every teacher, as there is no one way to take care of yourself,” Lindsay Thompson wrote for National Education Association Today.
+Especially when your time and energy are limited, it’s important to build a personal life (and self-care plan) that supports and nourishes you.

-Whether it’s relaxing with adult coloring subscription Listen-Color-Relax, unwinding with a cup of tea from Simplicity Teas or pampering yourself with the bath products and crystals of Feeling Fab – or something else entirely – make sure to build monthly self-care into your routine for well-being and classroom commitment that lasts.
+Whether it’s relaxing with adult coloring subscription Listen-Color-Relax, unwinding with a cup of tea from [Simplicity Teas],(https://www.cratejoy.com/subscription-box/simplicityteas/) or pampering yourself with the bath products and crystals of Feeling Fab––or something else entirely––make sure to build monthly self-care into your routine for well-being and classroom commitment that lasts.
 Your students are worth it.
 And so are you.